BSA CF2: Description

-Update - correction
+History

 BSA or the Birmingham Small Arms Company started trading in 1861 in Birmingham, England, and until 1905 only did 'Government' work.

 In 1909 it produced its first commercial hunting and target rifles, based on a Martini–Henry lever action.
 These continued in production until the company was liquidated in 1986, when the name and air rifle range was bought out and continues to be sold today.

 The BSA CF2 was introduced in 1972 as primarily a hunting rifle.
 It was based on a modified Mauser style long action, and available in a variety of calibres and stock styles.
 It continued to be made until 1986.
 The stocks included an 'American' style with a Monte Carlo comb, a 'European' with a straight comb, and a full-length 'Stutzen' with many variations of wood, grade, colour, end caps, fillers and chequering.

 The BSA barrels are recognised as some of the best ever manufactured, with the standard rifle length being 24 inches, whilst the fully stocked 'Stutzen' carbine model was 20 inches.

 They were available in a standard weight with a tapered profile or a heavy 'bull barrel'.